- The RESPOND-A project involves thirty-four partners from thirteen countries and has a budget of more than 7,000,000 Euros.

 The synergy of these cutting-edge technological advances will provide continuous, high-end flows of data, voice and video information to first responders and their control centers to easily and reliably predict and assess various incidents and save lives more efficiently and effectively, while maximizing their own protection, before, during and after disasters.
 To this end, RESPOND-A plans to exercise first responders to become familiar with the technological results of the project and to demonstrate their performance and effectiveness in the real world at the classified training facilities of various project partners in hydrometeorological, geophysical and technological disaster scenarios.

-Specifically, the Fundación Valenciaport, in collaboration with the Port of Valencia and together with the Local Police of Valencia, will carry out a pilot to validate the technologies developed during the project to complement the current self-protection plans within and around the port in contingency scenarios, disaster mitigation, as well as the search and rescue of people.
+Specifically, the Fundación Valenciaport, in collaboration with the Port of Valencia and together with the Valencia Local Police, will carry out a pilot to validate the technologies developed during the project to complement the current self-protection plans within and around the port in contingency scenarios, disaster mitigation, as well as the search and rescue of people.

 More specifically, the pilot includes: